JvanKatwijk/qt-dab/README.md

 ![Qt-DAB with SDRplay input](/qt-dab-x.png?raw=true)

+The buttons and other controls on the main widget are equipped with *tool tips* briefly explaining the (in most cases obvious) function of the element.

 ------------------------------------------------------------------
 Presets
 -----------------------------------------------------------------

-Presets are a feature, introduced in version 2.7.2 (following a suggestion of Stuart Longland (who added code to make (most) widgets resizable).
+**Presets** are a feature, introduced in version 2.7.2 (following a suggestion of Stuart Longland (who added code to make (most) widgets resizable)).

-**Presets** make an easy switching between services in different ensembles (different channels) possible.

-Presets are seen in a combobox at the bottom of the services list on the GUI.
+**Presets** make it possible to switch easily between services in different ensembles (different channels).
+The service names in the presets are seen in a combobox at the bottom of the services list on the GUI.
 Touching a name in this combobox will instruct the software to select the right channel and switch to the named service.

-**Adding** a service to the list of presets is simply by **clicking with the right mouse button on the name of the service that is currently selected in the servicelist** (note that clicking with the *left* mouse button well select the service with that name).
+**Adding** a service to the list of presets is simply by *clicking with the right mouse button on the name of the service that is currently selected in the servicelist* (note that clicking with the *left* mouse button well select the service with that name).

 **Removing** a service from the presets is by selecting the service name (by putting the curson on it without clicking any of the mouse buttons) in the combobox and pressing the *shift* and the *delete* button on the keyboard simultaneously.

-Between program invocations, presets are kept in a file in xml format.
+Service names in the presets are kept in a file in xml format.
 The file - .qt-dab-presets.xml - is stored in the user's home directory.
 This file is read on program start and rewritten on program termination.

-The encoding of the presets is as **channel:service**, it sometimes happens that different channels have (differently encoded) versions of the same service (in the pictures channel 5B and channel 8A both carry a service "Omroep West").
+Encoding of the presets is as **channel:service**, it sometimes happens that different channels have (differently encoded) versions of the same service (in the pictures channel 5B and channel 8A both carry a service "Omroep West").

 (Note that clicking with the **right** mouse button on any other service name than the currently selected one will show some technical data of that service as shown in the picture below.)